cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_22.rst

 |
 | so to speak
 | Definition: as one might say; said a certain way, even though the words are not exactly accurate.
 | Usage: John helps me with my taxes.
-He's my accountant, so to speak.
+He's my accountant, so to speak. [在某种程度上]
 | Usage: I just love my little poodle. she's my baby, so to speak.
 | Definition: Similar to the phrases "if you will" and "in a manner of speaking."
 | Usage: He was a fixer, so to speak—a man who could get things done.